 It is no longer possible to enter Japanese territory for nationals of more than 100 countries, including Europe and the United States.
 Travelers (including those from one of the countries where entry bans do not apply) who will arrive in Japan on a flight via one of these countries or regions will be refused entry into Japanese territory.

 For more information on the border enforcement measures to prevent the spread of coronavirus (COVID-19) is on the Japanese Ministry of Foreign Affairs website.

 WHAT ARE THE CONSEQUENCES OF CORONAVIRUS FOR YOUR TRIP TO JAPAN?

-Since 27 March, the Japanese government has decreed a total ban on Japanese territory for any non-Japanese person who has stayed in a country badly affected by the coronavirus, in the 14 days preceding their arrival.
-Here is the list of countries affected by this ban on 5 May, 2020: Japan National Tourism Organization website
+Since the 27th of March, the Japanese government has decreed a total ban on Japanese territory for any non-Japanese person who has stayed in a country severely affected by the coronavirus, in the 14 days preceding their arrival.
+Here is the list of countries affected by this ban on the 5th of May, 2020: Japan National Tourism Organization website

 Were you going to Japan with Japan Experience?
 Here's how to cancel your order for Japan Rail Pass or other products and get a credit or refund: How to cancel your trip to Japan?

 But if you are planning a trip for later in the year, we advise you to wait to see the evolution of the situation before deciding whether or not to cancel your trip.
 We recommend that you exercise increased vigilance and keep yourself informed of the situation.

 Japan is a very clean country.
 Today, the Japanese government and the population as a whole take the situation very seriously and are very cautious, shown by Japan's preventive closure of primary schools, colleges, and high schools until April or cancelation of sporting events.